-Keep reading this article to determine the best way to get rid of GERD by a vegan diet.
+Keep reading this article to determine the best way to get rid of GERD with a vegan diet.

 What GERD is

 GERD (Gastroesophageal Reflux Malady) is a condition wherein stomach substances, including stomach acids, streams upward into your food pipe (throat), generally causing an uncomfortable feeling.